tanoconsulting/euts/README.md

 * allows to run your bundle's tests on any version of eZPublish-Community, eZPlatform 1 and eZPlatform 2
 * allows to run your bundle's tests on multiple versions of eZPlatform/eZPublish from a single source directory
 * allows to specify extra composer packages to be installed and bundles to be activated
-* allows to run your bundle's tests on many versions of PHP (local execution only)
+* allows to run your bundle's tests on many versions of PHP (Docker execution only)
-* allows to run your bundle's tests on many versions of MySQL (local execution only)
+* allows to run your bundle's tests on many versions of MySQL (Docker execution only)
-* provides a single command-line tool for managing the test stack and running tests, including maintenance operations such as database reset, logs cleanup, etc... (local execution only)
+* provides a single command-line tool for managing the test stack and running tests, including maintenance operations such as database reset, logs cleanup, etc...
+(Docker execution only)

+It works by:
-It works by setting up a set of Docker Containers as test environment.
-In the main container, the desired version of eZP is installed and configured and the database is created with the stock schema definition.
+1. setting up a set of Docker Containers as test environment, with all the components required to run eZ (php, mysql, etc...)
+2. downloading and installing the desired version of eZP and creating the database with the stock schema definition.
 At this point, the testsuite of the bundle in question can be executed.

+Step 1 can be omitted when the tests are run on a server which already has php/mysql installed, such as a CI environment.

 Requirements
 ------------

+* Git (for a quick way to download this tool)
+* Bash shell

+For running tests in Docker containers:
 * Docker version 1.13 or later
 * Docker Compose version ...

-* Bash shell
-* Git (for a quick way to download this tool)
+For running tests without Docker: see the requirements for the version of eZPlatform that you intend to use

 Installation
 ------------